 The status of the links, such as Nofollow, Follow, Server Down, Backlink Not Found, unable to crawl, 302 redirects, etc. are displayed per link.

 Monitor Backlinks also has a very good keyword discovery tool.
 On this

 Keyword Positions Table

 What’s very useful about this page, as compared to other services is that keywords are displayed alongside competitor keyword rankings.
-This feature is not available in Ahrefs or SEMrush (my favourite keyword tool).
+This feature is not available in Ahrefs or SEMrush (my favourite).
 In the list of backlinks, you can also see how the keywords have changed in relation to each other.
 Total search volume, competition score, and cost-per-click scores are also shown (if available).
 All of the columns can be sorted and results can be exported to CSV or PDF to share with clients.